 Once the cuttings have grown a few inches of roots (generally in 2-3 weeks), gently set in potting soil.

 How to thin dill seedlings and position on your deck

-- After another 10-14 days, once seedlings are a few inches tall, thin down to one seedling per container.
+- After another 10-14 days, once seedlings are a few inches tall, thin down to one or two seedlings per container.
 It can be a little heartbreaking to pull healthy seedlings out of the soil, but the goal is to keep the strongest one so it can live its best life.

 - Finally, once the seedlings are thinned, set the container outdoors anytime after the last frost.
-(Check the Farmer’s Almanac for your local frost dates.)
 Keep soil moist but not soggy until you make the move.

 What variety of dill does best in a container garden?

 There are a lot of varieties out there, some better than others for culinary use or flowering.
 Here are a few varieties that do especially well in container gardens:

 - Bouquet is a great choice, a popular dwarf variety with dark green leaves and abundant seeds from the plentiful yellow flowers.

 - Fernleaf is a compact, productive variety that grows about 18 inches tall and does very well in containers.
 This is a good one to plant if your patio or deck gets less than 6 hours of direct sunlight per day.